On February 15, 1974, "Burn", the eighth studio album of "Deep Purple", was released.

 On February 15, 1974 "Deep Purple" did it again, with its third lineup MKIII and with the album designed to "burn" everything known before and start all over again.

-Before we tell how it was all started, it is very important to understand how the previous round ended.
+Before we tell you how it all started, it is very important to understand how the previous round ended.

 On this album "Deep Purple" simply reinvented itself.
 It proved that it is a formidable band with a burning soul that is far beyond the artists who make it.

-"Might Just Take Your Life" with it's scents of blues is an amazing proof of the all-too-correct choice of "Deep Purple" picking Hughes and Coverdale as their lead singers.
+"Might Just Take Your Life" with its scents of blues is amazing proof of the all-too-correct choice of "Deep Purple" picking Hughes and Coverdale as their lead singers.
 David Coverdale's voice is stronger, deeper and more masculine and blends well with the bluesy groove of the song, while Hughes' voice is high and powerful designed to help Coverdale at the high notes and complement his vocal range so that it more closely resembles of that of Ian Gillan.
 The modulation at about 2:30 minutes is just so beautiful.
 Glenn Hughes aligns with the new and higher tone.
-Jon Lord's solo accompany us to the end of the song with the Hammond sound produced by connecting the organ through a Leslie speaker , just pure musical beauty.
+Jon Lord's solo accompanies us to the end of the song with the Hammond sound produced by connecting the organ through a Leslie speaker, just pure musical beauty.

 Then there's the Funky and cool "Sail Away".
 It has a slow and weary bass riff and a great sound that at times is reminiscent of the way "Ritchie Blackmore's Rainbow" will sound a few years later, with "Stargazer", especially in Ritchie Blackmore's amazing solo that accompanies us at the end of the song.
 How great David Coverdale sounds here in the low tones.
 He is simply a tremendous singer with a unique and mesmerizing voice.
 And there's Ian Paice's amazing drumming in the famous "You Fool No One" and of course the immortal "Mistreated" - a Blues-Rock masterpiece with the iconic and sweeping riff that Blackmore wrote during the "Machine Head", recruiting Coverdale to write the lyrics.